tkerr/rpi-sdr/README.md

 In addition, a [web interface](https://github.com/projecthorus/radiosonde_auto_rx/wiki/Web-Interface-Guide) is available over the local network that provides a way of seeing the live status of your station, and also a means of reviewing and analyzing previous radiosonde flights.
 Collected meteorological data can be plotted in the common 'Skew-T' format.

+See the Quick Start Guide in Section 1 below to get your station up and running.

 ## Table of Contents
 1. [Quick Start Guide](#quick-start-guide)
 1.1   [Hardware Needed](#hardware-needed)